Baby Sleep Coaching Orange County | The Parenthood Project Book a Sleep Clarity Call

 Intake & synthesis

-Once you're in, you'll complete a comprehensive intake covering history, sleep logs, feeding, development, and your family's actual goals.
-I synthesize all of it—physiology, nervous system, family system—into a personalized written plan.
+Once you're in, you'll complete a comprehensive intake — history, sleep logs, feeding, development, and your family's real goals.
+I synthesize all of it (physiology, nervous system, family system) into a personalized written plan.

 03